GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ## PushDeviceGenerator
 Our SDK allows you to provide an implementation of `PushDeviceGenerator` and handle all the needed process to obtain and register a device into Stream.
-The `PushDeviceGenerator` is an interface that asks you to implement two method.
-After you implement it you need inject it into our `ChatClient`, let me show you an example:
+The `PushDeviceGenerator` is an interface that asks you to implement two methods.
+After you implement it, you need inject it into `ChatClient`, let me show you an example:
 ```kotlin
 class MyPushDeviceGenerator : PushDeviceGenerator {
     override fun isValidForThisDevice(context: Context): Boolean {